 Abram Fitzgerald II and Sadie Buttars Dalley: Here’s a family that did not move in from out of state to work at Geneva.
-In 1957 Abram was hired to manage the Park Stake Welfare farm which had recently been purchased from Yukus Inouye (#22 on the 1958 Highland map).
-He had a great deal of farming experience in the previous twenty five years or so.
+In 1957 Abram was hired to manage the Park Stake Welfare Farm which had recently been purchased from Yukus Inouye (#22 on the 1958 Highland map - interactive, larger).
+Abram had a great deal of farming experience in the previous twenty five years or so.

-In Highland they were very active in the ward and held many positions in the auxiliaries.
-Sadie was 2nd Counselor to Dora Bringhurst in Relief Society, 2nd Counselor to Genevieve Matthews in Primary and Primary teacher.
+In Highland they were very active in the LDS ward and held many positions in the auxiliaries.
+Sadie was 2nd Counselor to Dora Bringhurst in Relief Society, 2nd Counselor to Genevieve Matthews in Primary and Primary Teacher.
 Abram was YMMIA President and in charge of many activities.
-While living in other wards he served as YMMIA president 5 other times and in three Bishoprics.
+While living in other wards he served as YMMIA President five other times and in three Bishoprics.
 One of the most memorable activities was at Mutual Dell when he and Marie Larson scared the young people into hysterics coming out of the woods surrounding the amphitheater.
 Abram and Bill Hyde also sang many song parodies accompanied by Janet Strasburg.

 Highland Historical Society Home Page